vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Goyal, Shankar

 1992 History and Historiography of the Age of Harsha.
-With a foreword by K.ḍBajpai.
+With a foreword by K.d.
+Bajpai.
 Jodhpur.

 Goyal, S.R.